 Myth #6: It Might Not Be Enough on Its Own

 Hair growth is often impacted by a variety of factors rather than just one, and stress and inflammation are often an add-ons to other issues -- after all, losing hair is a very concerning experience!
-In general, CBD works better when it comes in the holistic form of full-spectrum hemp oil, which also includes a variety of fatty acids and antioxidants that are important for human health, but it is also good to rely on other hair-boosting aids including natural DHT-inhibitors and hair-loving nutrients.
+In general, CBD works better when it comes in the holistic form of full-spectrum hemp oil, which also includes a variety of fatty acids and antioxidants that are important for human health, but it is also good to rely on other hair-boosting aids including natural DHT-inhibitors and hair-loving nutrients to achieve overall hair wellness.

 When consumed, the main benefit of CBD is its ability to reduce the stress hormone, cortisol, which is known for its negative effects on the follicles.
 Additionally, it also improves blood circulation, which is integral for delivering essential nutrients to the hair follicles to allow them to produce keratin properly.
 When applied topically, CBD is highly beneficial as a soothing agent that can reduce irritation, and since inflammation is often the cause of hair loss and damage, it can be an exceptional remedy.